-We will be resuming public meetings starting this weekend on Sunday 5/24/20.
-In light of continued risk of COIVD-19 spread and the safety recommendations from local, state, and federal sources we will observe the following conditions when meeting for time being.
-We look forward to gathering in public again with you all.
+In light of continued risk of COIVD-19 spread and the safety recommendations from local, state, and federal sources we will observe the following conditions:

 Social Distancing: Households should sit together but are encouraged to remain six feet in distance from each other group during worship.
-Each household should make their own decision whether to wear a mask in the service.
-Please be respectful of one another no matter what decision is made.
+We ask all adults and older children to wear a mask when they enter and exit the building and when in close proximity to others in the building.
+Please be respectful of one another.

 Health and Wellness: As is usually our custom, if you are sick we encourage you to worship from home out of brotherly love for all others in the church.
 The Holy Spirit is not limited to the geography of the building.
 He can heal us and keep us safe, but scripture and church history would inform us to be mindful of the health and wellness of others in the church at all times and not willingly put others at risk.
 Our response to COVID-19 should be the same as it would be with other infectious and transmittable illness: caring is not sharing.

 Cleaning: The county is cleaning the building and has provided hand sanitizer stations for our use.
 Please use hand sanitizer when entering the building and frequently wash your hands.